mental689/paddict/README.md

 paddict
 =====
-A simple reader app for paper addicters.
+A simple offline reader app for paper addicters.
 Crawling and reading papers from major venues on your own server.

-### Demo

-A demo with data is initialized with CVPR 2019 dataset can be viewed at: http://34.67.231.204:8000/crawler/?event=cvpr2019

-This is just to demonstrate how it looks in a real-world dataset.
-In a personal setting, the webapp should be launched from a local PC without any Internet connection.

 ### Features